11 Fun Things To Do In Delaware

 This annual Wilmington art event has been going strong for 50+ years.
 Over 100 juried artists from across the country sell one of a kind artworks while creative food trucks provide trendy foods.
 The Brandywine Festival of the Arts selection is impressive and priced just right.
 A crowd favorite was the 44 ounce Georgia Peach iced tea, served in a Ziploc bag.
 It was delicious!

 In addition to art, sculptures, jewelry, clothing, books, and pottery are sold.
-There is a special area for children to make arts and crafts, play on outdoor equipment, and have their face painted.
+There is a special area for children to make arts and crafts, play on the outdoor equipment, and have their face painted.
 Live music performances are also a hot offering.
 The Brandywine Zoo (over 50 years old) is located on the hill behind the festival.

 Delaware’s best-kept secret is the free Air Mobility Command Museum in Dover.
 This one of a kind museum houses operational collector and retired planes from the Air Force.
 31 planes in total make up the aircraft fleet, including Air Force 2 (VC-9C) that carries the Vice-President or often First Ladies, bombers, helicopters, and cargo haulers.

 The Air Mobility Command Museum houses a control tower (Dover’s Air Force Base cab until 2009), simulator, and airport.
 Inside of the museum, a C-47A Skytrain shows off the D-Day invasion stripes from its World War II days.
-These aircrafts dropped supplies and paratroops, hauled injured soldiers, and dropped flares during the massive attacks.
+These aircraft dropped supplies and paratroops, hauled injured soldiers, and dropped flares during the massive attacks.